20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Longevity:

-With proper care, Dario fish can live for around 2-3 years in captivity.
+With proper care, Dario fish can live in captivity for around 2-3 years.

-They are micro-predatorial, so do not include smaller tankmates in the same tank.
+They are micro-predatorial, so do not place smaller tankmates in the same tank.

-Please do not get the impression that the Dario Dario is by nature hot-headed; they are actually peaceful as long as there are no others like them to compete with.
+Please do not get the impression that Dario are naturally hot-headed; they are peaceful as long as there are no others Dario to compete with.

 16. Dracula Minnow – Danionella Dracula